Websoft9Archive/ansible-knowage/docs/stack-installation.md

 ## Knowage Installation Wizard

-1. Using local Chrome or Firefox to visit the URL *http://DNS:15672* or *http://Internet IP:15672*, you will enter login page of Knowage
+1. Using local Chrome or Firefox to visit the URL *http://DNS* or *http://Server's Internet IP*, you will enter login page of Knowage
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/knowage/knowage-login-websoft9.png)

    > You can visit Knowage by the URL: *http://Internet IP:8080/knowage* also